 This means Android Device Manager will NOT reset your screen lock.
 The password you typed in New lock screen page will NOT be passed to the phone at all.

-In other words, Android Device Manager only helps you lock the phone if it is not locked, but does not unlock the phone or reset the lock password for your Galaxy S6 or S6 edge.
+In other words, Android Device Manager only helps you lock the phone if it is not locked but does not unlock the phone or reset the lock password for your Galaxy S6 or S6 edge.

 How to unlock Samsung Galaxy S6 and S6 edge when your password and fingerprint are not accepted with Samsung Find My Mobile?

-So, currently the best way to unlock Samsung Galaxy S6 and S6 edge when your password and fingerprint are not accepted is Samsung’s Find My Mobile.
+So, currently, the best way to unlock Samsung Galaxy S6 and S6 edge when your password and fingerprint are not accepted is Samsung’s Find My Mobile.

 Samsung is often teased as the king of bloatware.
 There are some half-baked features, some nobody-will-use features in previous Galaxy devices since Galaxy S4.

-But Samsung actually has provided some nice services for long time.
+But Samsung actually has provided some nice services for a long time.
 Find My Mobile is one example.
 Samsung has this “Samsung Dive” mobile tracker even before Galaxy S. Now it is re-branded as Find My Mobile with more features.

 Find My Mobile is NOT a new service.
-If you ever tried Samsung Dive, it is just the new version of Samsung Dive.
+If you ever tried the Samsung Dive, it is just the new version of Samsung Dive.

 Samsung Find My Mobile provides all functions and features Android Device Manager offers, and many other features.

-Of course, you can unlock Samsung Galaxy S6 and S6 edge with Samsung Find My Mobile service without resetting Galaxy S6 and Galaxy S6 edge.
+Of course, you can unlock Samsung Galaxy S6, and S6 Edge with Samsung Find My Mobile service without resetting Galaxy S6 and Galaxy S6 edge.